 - Proper Orifices:

-Depending on your range (whether you are using natural gas or propane), make sure you use the proper orifices.
-Along with this adjustment make certain that the gas pressure regulator valve was changed and the brass orifice was adjusted.
+Make sure you use the proper orifices depending on your range (whether you are using natural gas or propane).
+Along with this adjustment, ensure that the gas pressure regulator valve was changed and the brass orifice was adjusted.

 - Clean Burners:

 Ensure that the gas-burning orifices on the stove are clean and free from any kind of waste.
-You have to clean the stove well so that there is no clogged soot left in the igniter or the holes.
+You have to clean the stove well, so no clogged soot is left in the igniter or the holes.
 Make certain that all portholes and burners are free of debris.
-Cooking grease on any spillovers may block these openings and in its turn, affect the colour of the flame.
+Cooking grease on any spillovers may block these openings and, in turn, affect the colour of the flame.

-NB: After cleaning, ensure that you put them in the same position as this can also influence the flame colour.
+NB: After cleaning, ensure that you put them in the same position, which can also influence the flame colour.

 - Air Fuel Ratio:

 Another problem that may cause the flame to turn orange is the fuel-to-air ratio.
 When your burner is not getting enough air, there is no complete combustion of gas.
-If this is the case, adjust the burner’s air shutter so that more air is admitted.
+If this is the case, adjust the burner’s air shutter to admit more air.

 Is an Orange, Red or Yellow Flame On a Gas Stove Dangerous?

-Orange, red or yellow flames can be very serious and harmful as it is formed due to improper work of the gas stove.
+Orange, red or yellow flames can be very serious and harmful as it is formed due to improper gas stove work.
 The carbon monoxide (CO) released is poisonous and can cause severe health problems.
 Carbon monoxide is not a noticeable gas, so we do not even notice that we are inhaling it until it’s too late.

 Moreover, when the appliance is not working properly, it can cause an explosion.